VirtoCommerce/vc-docs/platform/user-guide/docs/general-guidelines.md

 # General Guidelines

-Although the Platform interface is user firendly and intuitive, read this article to understand general techniques of working with the Platform.
+Although the Platform interface is user friendly and intuitive, read this article to understand general techniques of working with the Platform.

 ## Home Page